 If you've never heard of flame point Himalayan cats, you aren't alone.
-This little known color pattern has a unique look and playful personality, according to insider tips from a specialty breeder.
+This lesser-known color pattern has a unique look and playful personality, according to insider tips from a specialty breeder of "Himis."

 More About Flame Points

-Flame point Himalayans are unique in that their body coat remains very white, and their red color points do not spread as they grow older compared to other colors of the Himalayans.
-As most Himalayans grow older, the color of their points along with a rich cream color eventually spreads to other areas such as their back.
-The flame point coloring tends to remain on the points, including the mask of the face, ears, paws and tail.
+Flame point Himalayans are also unique in that while their body coat remains white, their red color points do not spread as they grow older unlike other Himalayans.
+With most other Himalayans, the color of their points along with a rich cream color eventually spreads to other areas such as their back as they get older.
+With flame points, the point coloring tends to remain in place, including on the mask of the face, ears, paws and tail.

 Advice About Choosing a Kitten